 The heart of your settlement, your life support system, the last piece of your old life, and the center of your new home.

-I asked Eran, our art director, about the Kernel's design history.
+I asked Eran, the creator of SEED's unique look, about the Kernel's design history.
 Instead of starting with the earliest sketches I found, let's get something else out of the way first: the weird ones that didn't go anywhere.
 (So relatable...)

 "Eran, what's up with this ball thing?"
 I asked.
 "Just a quick sketch to get the Dragon BallZ references out of the way", he replied.
 So, yeah, we decided not to go with Frieza's head as the starting point of our adventure.
 History will tell if that was a mistake.